AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Rhode Island Three years

-South Carolina Two years
+South Carolina Up to five years

 South Dakota Three years